-The Partnership had received six distributions from GEEREF by December 2019 and GEEREF has already returned 25% of committed capital and has yet to draw down the residual 4% of the capital the Partnership committed to it.
+The Partnership had received seven distributions from GEEREF by December 2020 and GEEREF has already returned 28% of committed capital and has yet to draw down the residual 4% of the capital the Partnership committed to it.

-The Partnership's quarterly distribution payments of \$0.600 per unit for Series A and \$0.675 per unit for Series F continued throughout 2019.
+The Partnership's quarterly distribution payments of \$0.600 per unit for Series A and \$0.675 per unit for Series F continued throughout 2020.
 Our intention is to continue to pay, but we will review the Partnership's distribution payments quarterly recognizing that changes may occur due to the performance, return of capital, and distributions received from its underlying investment in GEEREF.
+As at December 31, 2020, the distribution payments on Series O units have been waived until further notice.

 The distributions received to date from GEEREF are effectively a return of the capital we initially invested in GEEREF.
-In turn, these receipts from GEEREF represent most of the cash the Partnership is paying as quarterly distributions to investors.
-The Partnership, via its quarterly distributions, has to date returned \$6.40 to Series A unitholders and \$7.20 to Series F unitholders.
+In return, these receipts from GEEREF represent most of the cash the Partnership is paying as quarterly distributions to investors.
+The Partnership, via its quarterly distributions, has to date returned \$8.80 to Series A unitholders and \$9.90 to Series F unitholders.

-The Partnership comprises about 82.6% GEEREF; 10.3% Newlook; 1% ITM AG Investment Trust and 6.1% in cash, other liquid public securities and working capital.
+The Partnership comprises about 85.4% GEEREF; 9.7% Newlook; 1.9% ITM AG Investment Trust and the remaining 3.0% in Portland Private Income Fund Preferred Units, cash and working capital.

-RECENT DEVELOPMENTS AND OUTLOOK (as at December 31, 2019)
+RECENT DEVELOPMENTS AND OUTLOOK (as at December 31, 2020)

-As the Manager we have been closely monitoring developments related to coronavirus (COVID-19).
+As the Manager, we have been closely monitoring developments related to COVID-19.
 As an investor in the Partnership, we want take this opportunity to assure we have taken measures to protect the health and safety of our employees, and to update on how we, the EIB's GEEREF team and the underlying fund managers and portfolio companies are minimizing the impact on the Partnership's businesses.

 We understand from among the Partnership's portfolio of companies that they are prepared with essential materials, including business continuity/action plans that address potential coronavirus situations.
-Across the GEEREF team and underlying fund managers there have been no reported cases of COVID-19.

-Across our energy efficiency and renewable power portfolio, the impact of the virus to date has been limited.
-Nonetheless power demand throughout February was naturally lower - not least given reduced business activity following the Chinese New Year holiday and untypical disruptions to travel.
-However, as renewable power is typically dispatched in priority and, with power demand largely driven by industrial activity, the bulk of our renewable assets are relatively more defensive.
+Across our operating renewable power portfolio, the impact of the virus to date has been limited, as renewable power is typically dispatched in priority and, with power demand largely driven by industrial activity, the bulk of our renewable assets are relatively more defensive.
 Solar installations have experienced delays due to supply chain issues, as most of the modules are being sourced from China.
 However, this disruption appears to be largely resolved.

-The GEEREF team do advise seeing some implications mostly around the pace of divesting fully operating units which is likely to slow in order to preserve attractive exit pricing.
-This may impact our ability to maintain the current rate of distribution should such delays extend well into the second half of 2020.
+The GEEREF team do advise seeing some implications mostly around the pace of divesting fully operating units, which is likely to slow in order to preserve attractive exit pricing.
+This may impact our ability to maintain the current rate of distribution should such delays extend further into 2021 and beyond.

 While some underlying fund managers believe COVID-19 will bring some interesting investment opportunities others are more cautiously pointing out that should the economic lock-down continue, more severe impacts are to be expected.
-To prepare for this, underlying fund managers are seeking ways to conserve cash.
-Broadly in the nearer term, we believe the area impacted earliest would be the energy efficiency component as a number of its projects (e.g. air conditioners) have been installed at hotels and shopping malls across Latin America and the Caribbean.
+To prepare for this, underlying fund managers have been seeking ways to conserve cash.
+We believe the area most impacted have been the energy efficiency component as a number of its projects (e.g. air conditioners) have been installed at hotels and shopping malls across Latin America and the Caribbean.
 Due to the extensive impact of COVID-19 on tourism and lockdown measures on retail shops it is foreseeable that some of their hotels and retail shops will struggle to pay, resulting in extensions of contract durations or temporary payment moratoria.
-The Partnership's exposure to energy efficiency is relatively modest - below 3 1⁄2%.
+The Partnership's exposure to energy efficiency is relatively modest - below 2.6%.